 Building on the recommendations from FG-AVA, ITU-T and ITU-R jointly established the ITU Intersector Rapporteur Group on Audio-visual Media Accessibility (IRG-AVA) in December 2013.
 IRG-AVA studies topics related to audio-visual media accessibility, “Access Systems” which can be used for all media delivery systems, including broadcast, cable, Internet, and IPTV, aiming at the development of Recommendations and other materials, within the current mandate of ITU-R Study Group 6 and of ITU-T Study Groups 9 "Broadband cable and TV" and 16.
 The IRG-AVA also addresses matters contributing to the coordination of standardization work involving ITU-T and ITU-R groups and collaborates with other organizations.

+ITU-T H-Series Supplement 17 was approved by SG16 in December 2014, which is a transposition of ISO/IEC Guide 71 "Guide for addressing accessibility in standards".

+ITU-T SG16 completed two accessibility Recommendations in October 2015, one referring to accessibility terminology (ITU-T F.791) and two Technical Papers: one concerning accessible meetings (ITU-T FSTP-AM) and another on accessible remote participation (ITU-T FSTP-ACC-RemPart).
+The latter complements A-Series Supplement 4 on remote participation produced by TSAG (June 2015).

 Action Item 70-02: TSB

 To advance the work and in view of the ITU workshop on progress and achievement of ITU-T SGs on ICT accessibility to be held before the next WTSA, a two day workshop was organized by the ITU-T Study Group 16 Focus Group on Audio Visual Accessibility (FG-AVA) 24 - 25 October 2013, ITU Headquarters, Geneva.
 The objective of the ITU workshop was to explain the options available for access services, the economics of providing them, and to offer successful financial case studies of their use.
 The workshop was of value to all those making content for, manufacturing equipment for, regulating, using, or contemplating using, access tools with media.
 This trend of work is expected to grow with the growing application of the United Nations Convention on the Rights of Persons with Disabilities, which will make such services an obligatory requirement.